-The little bundles of thread created by the Sheaf Stitch remind me of a cinched waistline or the childhood game of pick of sticks.
+The little bundles of thread created by the Sheaf Stitch remind me of a cinched waistline or hour glass.
 They also look like sheaves of wheat gathered in the fields ready for harvest or tiny flower tops.

-- Bring the needle up to the surface of the fabric at Point A (at the center of the stitches).
+Bring the needle tip up to the surface of the fabric at Point A. Point A is at the center of the stitches.

-- Slip the needle and thread under the left vertical stitches.
+Slip the needle and thread under the left vertical stitches.
 Use the blunt end or eye end of the needle.

-- Insert the needle tip under the right vertical stitches and jab it back down at Point A.
+Insert the needle tip under the right vertical stitches and insert it back down at Point A.

 Add a French Knot or a Bullion Knot to the stitch to make a flower.
 Or line them up and Sheaf Stitches act as an orderly band of decorative motifs racing across the fabric surface.
 These concentrated deposits of thread are bundles of joy!